pomonam/kronfluence/examples/swag/README.md

 # SWAG & RoBERTa Example

-This directory contains scripts for fine-tuning RoBERTa and computing influence scores on the SWAG dataset.
-The pipeline is motivated from [this HuggingFace Example](https://github.com/huggingface/transformers/tree/main/examples/pytorch/multiple-choice) and demonstrates how to define `post_process_per_sample_gradient`.
+This directory demonstrates fine-tuning RoBERTa on the SWAG dataset and computing influence scores.
+The implementation is inspired by [this HuggingFace example](https://github.com/huggingface/transformers/tree/main/examples/pytorch/multiple-choice) and showcases how to define `post_process_per_sample_gradient`.
-To begin, install the necessary packages:
+Install the required packages:

 ```bash
 pip install -r requirements.txt